bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 id
 ```

-Confession time, we cheated a little as this exploit came out after the box was made.
-Lets dig a bit deeper.
+We won't go through this way as Eternal Red was a serious issue that came out after this box was deployed to VulnHub.
+While it will work, it isn't something the box designer had in mind.

 -----------------------------